apache/celix/documents/getting_started/using_services_with_cxx.md

 ### Baz Example

-The Baz example has a dependency to the C++ and C services provider by the Bar component, but uses the add / remove callbacks instead of set and us result is able to depend on multiple instance of a declared service dependencies.
+The `Baz` example has a dependency to the C++ and C services provider by the `Bar` component, but uses the add / remove callbacks instead of set and as result is able to depend on multiple instance of a declared service dependencies.

 ```C++